mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 That means that zazen, completely beyond hearing and seeing, is not a mysterious thing.
 There is still [bowing](glossary#bowing), and being in accord with the function of knowledge and perception.
 How?
 Let’s use your body and mind; breath and mind are perfectly fitting into one object called zazen.
 At that time, something happens.

-And after that, mind associates.
-That’s all.
+And after that, mind associates, that’s all.
 Then mind says, “Ahh, *that’s* zazen.”
 And then you attach to it.
 But before mind, prior to the function of your mind, it’s really *just sit*.
 It’s a very simple practice.
-That’s why Dogen Zenji says, “Is it not a principle that is prior to one’s knowledge and perceptions.”
+That’s why Dogen Zenji says, “Is it not a principle that is prior to one’s knowledge and perceptions?”
 It’s [there].
 You have to really *fit* into your knowledge and perceptions.

 Do you have questions?

 #### 52:33

 **Question**: [Roshi](glossary#roshi)?
-In *Central Conception of Buddhism*, I remember reading in a couple places where he talked about [prāpti](glossary#prāpti) and, well not exactly its opposite, but the similar force aprāpti.
-And he talked about prāpti different than you.
+In *Central Conception of Buddhism*, I remember reading in a couple places where he talked about *prāpti* and, well not exactly its opposite, but the similar force *aprāpti*.
+And he talked about *prāpti* different than you.
 He called it a force that keeps positives together in one being.

 **Katagiri**: Positives, yes.

-**Same person**: And [aprāpti](glossary#aprāpti) is some force that keeps away.
+**Same person**: And [*aprāpti*](glossary#aprāpti) is some force that keeps away.

 **Katagiri**: Yes.

 **Same person**: Could you say a little more about that?

 **Katagiri**: Well that is change: the function of change, the stream of change, broadly speaking.
-We analyze that function of change, dividing it into several things – again, [prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti) – but these are just categories.
+We analyze that function of change, dividing it into several things – again, *prāpti* and *aprāpti* – but these are just categories.
 So that means, broadly speaking, there is some force to combine, to put together something, to separate, always.
 That means appearing, disappearing.

 **Same person**: Could you develop a specific example, of something in everyday life that comes up and where...